avfs/avfs/readme.md

 ## Examples

-### Symbolic and hard links
+### Symbolic links
-The example below demonstrates the creation of a file, a symbolic link and a hard link to this file, for a memory file system (MemFs).
+The example below demonstrates the creation of a file, a symbolic link to this file, for a memory file system (MemFs).
 Error management has been omitted for the sake of simplicity :

 ```go